revilowaldow/BITC/Sessions/2025/03 30 - Session 42.md

 Day 3
 	Check tracks of man from night before
 	Just heading to Eabar
-	See a bedraggled shambling figure in the grasses
+	See a bedraggled erratic shambling figure in the grasses Human male
+	Miner's outfit